-- Start-ups: Getting the right team in place and achieving strategic focus are key wins.
+Getting the right team in place and achieving strategic focus are key wins.
 Critically, you have to decide what you are not going to do — and then you have to discipline your organization not to do it.

-- Turnarounds: Getting the right team in place is also a key potential early win, as is identifying the defendable core of the business and making major progress in paring the organization back to it.
+Getting the right team in place is also a key potential early win, as is identifying the defendable core of the business and making major progress in paring the organization back to it.

-- Realignment: Gaining acceptance of the need for change and instilling a sense of urgency are often big early wins.
+Gaining acceptance of the need for change and instilling a sense of urgency are often big early wins.

-- Sustaining-success: Gaining and displaying understanding of what has made the organization successful is a key early win, because it helps you win the right to make decisions about organization’s future.
+Gaining and displaying understanding of what has made the organization successful is a key early win, because it helps you win the right to make decisions about organization’s future.

 Key Take Aways

-- In sustaining-success, the key is to really identify the patterns of success.
+- Sustaining-success wins: In sustaining-success, the key is to really identify the patterns of success.
 Success leaves clues, so you can flip through your past to see what’s worked well and carry that forward, and avoid what didn’t work so well, or change the approach.